 Rules Governing In-State and Out-of-State Tuition

 There are many factors that will be considered in determining residency for in-state tuition purposes.
 No one factor can be used to establish domicile; rather, all factors and circumstances must be considered on a case-by-case basis.
 A domicile or residency classification assigned by a public or private authority neither qualifies nor disqualifies a student for University of Maine System (UMS) in-state status.

 A student applying for admission to a degree program is classified as eligible, or not eligible, for in-state tuition at the time of acceptance to the University.
 A non-matriculated (non-degree) student is classified as eligible, or not eligible, for in-state tuition at the time of registration.
-The decision, made by the director of Student Accounts, or other officials designated by the campus, (this authority is granted to all Admission directors), shall be made based on information and documentation furnished by the student and other information available to the University.
+The decision, made by the associate director of Student Financial Services, or other officials designated by the campus, (this authority is granted to all Admission directors), shall be made based on information and documentation furnished by the student and other information available to the University.
 No student is eligible for in-state tuition classification until he or she has become domiciled in Maine, in accordance with University guidelines, before such registration.
 If the student is enrolled full-time in an academic program, as defined by the University, it will be presumed that the student is in Maine for educational purposes, and that the student is not in Maine to establish a domicile.
 A residence established for the purpose of attending a UMS campus shall not by itself constitute domicile.
 The burden will be on the student to prove that he or she has established a Maine domicile for other than educational purposes.
 An individual who has lived in the state of Maine, for other than educational purposes, one year prior to registration or application to a campus is considered an in-state student.